 Q5/17 followed its formerly developed three-level Recommendation series-structure for countering spam that covers most of the current and future types of spam.
 The first level is technical strategies on countering spam.
 The second level focuses on specific areas of countering spam, including SMS, e-mail and IP multimedia applications.
 The third level covers general technologies for counting spam.

-In this study period, Q5/17 has developed two new Recommendations, one new supplement, and one Corrigendum (X.1243 Cor.1):
+In this study period, Q5/17 has developed two new Recommendations, two new supplements, and one Corrigendum (X.1243 Cor.1):

 X.1246, Technologies involved in countering voice spam in telecommunication organizations, gives an overview of voice spam, and summarizes the existing anti-spam technologies which are used by users and telecommunication networks alike, and the collaboration mechanism between them.